Mifa celebrates its 50th anniversary! Read more >

 1xxx-series

-The purist commercially available aluminium alloy with a purity of + 99%.
-This makes it highly resistant to corrosion, but it is best known for its electrical conductivity.
+The purest aluminium alloy commercially available, with a purity of over 99%.
+This alloy is therefore highly resistant to corrosion, but it is especially known for its excellent electrical conductivity.

-The only variant that Mifa carries as standard from this series is the 1070.
-Because of its electrical conductivity, it is almost invariably chosen for many electronic applications.
+The 1070 alloy is the only variant from this series that Mifa stocks as standard.
+Due to its excellent electrical conductivity, it is an almost automatic choice for many electronic applications.

 • Strength: low